Progress and News through 2015

 NRHT Connects Communities, State: On June 14, Inside INdiana Business published a story in their monthly Leadership Indiana newsletter describing the cross-Indiana NRHT initiative.
 See the story here.

-During recent local trail meetings in
+During recent local trail

 Greenways officials described the city's top

 Creek Trail.
 NRHT, Inc is glad to note

 that three of these four trails will form key